-The Cheeseburger in Caseville Festival is a late summer, fun-filled family event with plenty to do and see.
+The 2020 Pandemic has forced the cancellation of the Cheeseburger in Caseville Festival this year.
+The festival is late summer, fun-filled family event with plenty to do and see.
 However, there is only so much grass skirt, trinket stands, and cheeseburgers that one can handle for the multi-weekend event.
 What else is there to do in Michigan’s Upper Thumb?
 Here are some suggestions if you, or more likely the kids, have had enough fun with the parrot head life.

 #1 Tour a Michigan Wind Farm

 The entire Thumb is a recognized regional leader in renewable energy.
 During festivals and special events DTE may offer tours of local wind farms.
 Watch for schedules in festival events and get a chance to get up close to these huge wind turbines.
 Alternatively you can check out our Michigan Wind Farm Map to see where local wind farms are in your area.